-Specific Policies General Intent Section 5 - Direct Growth Section 5.3.5 Mississauga Official Plan will ensure that stable Neighbourhoods will remain intact.
-Mississauga's Neighbourhoods are characterized as physically stable areas with a character that is to be preserved.
-Neighbourhoods are not the focus for intensification.
-New development should be sensitive to the Neighbourhood's existing and planned context and will be compatible in built form and scale to the existing surrounding development.
-Section 9 - Build a Desirable Urban Form Section 9.1 Section 9.1.3 Section 9.2.2 Section 9.5.1 9.2.2 Mississauga Official Plan will ensure that new development respects the identity and character of the surrounding context and requires properties to develop in a manner that contributes to the overall vision for the City.
+Specific Policies General Intent remain intact.
+Mississauga's Neighbourhoods are characterized physically stable areas with a character that is to be preserved Neighbourhoods are not the focus for intensification.
+New development should be sensitive to the Neighbourhood's exis development should be sensitive to the Neighbourhood's existing and planned context and will be compatible in built form and scale to the Section 9 - Build a Desirable Urban Form Section 9.1 Section 9.1.3 Section 9.2.2 Section 9.5.1 9.2.2 Mississauga Official Plan will ensure that new development respects the identity and character of the surrounding context and requires properties to develop in a manner that contributes to the overall vision for the City.
 New developments in Neighbourhoods will respect existing lotting patters, respect the continuity of setbacks, respect the scale of the surrounding area, minimize overlook on adjacent neighbours, incorporate stormwater best management practices, preserve mature, high quality trees and be designed to respect the existing scale, massing, character and grades of the surrounding area.